-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 The debate is to bat around questions such as what is the "added value of a human rights sanctions regime" and "which human rights violations" should qualify, according to the Dutch invitation note, seen by EUobserver.

-Diplomats will also discuss "listing/de-listing and due process" because European sanctions are often challenged at the EU court in Luxembourg.
+Diplomats will also discuss "listing/de-listing and due process" because European sanctions are often challenged in the EU court in Luxembourg.

 Diplomats from the US and Canada, which already have such sanctions, and from Australia and Japan, which are interested in them, might join the event.

-The talks are meant to see if there is enough support to make sense for The Hague to initiate formal EU proceedings, a Dutch diplomat told EUobserver.
+The talks are meant to see if there is enough support for The Hague to initiate formal EU proceedings, a Dutch diplomat told EUobserver.

 "We don't expect a negative feeling in the room, but we do expect concerns to be raised, and that's the point of this event - to address such concerns," he said.